AlphaTechnolog/AlphaTechnolog/README.md

 # Gabriel Guerra (AlphaTechnolog)

 Hello, My name is Gabriel Guerra, 14 years with 5 years of experience.
-I love linux (Arco Linux), but I am interested in Arch Linux, I'm a fullstack web developer, I love the linux terminal, because it, I develop cli applications for linux
+I love linux, and now I'm using Arch Linux.
+I'm a fullstack web developer.
+I really love make cli applications for linux terminal, because it is one of my most preferred linux utility.

 ## My preferred tecnologies are: